pananton/busrpc-spec/busrpc.md

 Call endpoint is created using the following algorithm (note, that creating result endpoint from the call endpoint is trivial):
 1. Fill `<namespace>`, `<class>` and `<method>` components with the namespace, class and method names correspondingly.
 Note, that this components may contain only alphanumeric symbols or underscore, thus do not require additional encoding.
-2. Encode `ObjectId` structure as specified by [structure encoding](#encoding) rules and append result as a single word to the endpoint.
+2. Encode `ObjectId` structure as specified by [structure encoding](#encoding) rules and append result to the endpoint.
-3. For each observable parameter in the ascending order of their [field numbers](https://developers.google.com/protocol-buffers/docs/proto3#assigning_field_numbers), encode the parameter as specified by [field encoding](#field-encoding) rules and append it as word to the endpoint.
+3. For each observable parameter in the ascending order of their [field numbers](https://developers.google.com/protocol-buffers/docs/proto3#assigning_field_numbers), encode the parameter as specified by [field encoding](#field-encoding) rules and append it to the endpoint.
 4. Append `<eof>` reserved word.

 ### Field encoding

+Only [encodable](#structure) fields can be a subject for converting to the endpoint component.
+This section describes how various protobuf types are encoded.

+File [*busrpc.proto*](proto/busrpc.proto) contains definition of a protobuf option `hashed_field`.
+This option specifies that instead of encoded field value it's SHA-224 hash should be added to the endpoint.
+Hash value is considered a byte sequence and is encoded [respectively](#bytes-encoding) before adding to the endpoint.

+Options `hashed_field` is usually applied to `string` and `bytes` protobuf types, which may have arbitrary length.
+However, specification allows to use it for other encodable types for consistency, though it usually makes no sense because hashed value will have greater size than original.

+#### Boolean encoding

+Protobuf `bool` field value is converted to string "1" if value is `true` and "0" otherwise.
+If additionally `hashed_field` option is specified for the field, it is applied to the conversion result.

+#### Integer encoding

+Protobuf integer field value is converted to it's string representation with a single leading `-` sign if value is negative.
+No leading zeros are allowed, unless the value itself is zero, in which case it is converted to "0".
+If additionally `hashed_field` option is specified for the field, it is applied to the conversion result.

+#### Strings encoding

+#### Bytes encoding

+If `hashed_field` option is not specified for a protobuf `bytes` field, then it's value is converted to a string containing hexadecimal representation of each byte. **Only lowercase** `a-f` digits can be used in the hexadecimal representation of a byte.

+If `hashed_field` option is specified for a protobuf `bytes` field, then it is applied directly to the field value.

 ### Structure encoding